35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 ### Full Disk Encryption on Garuda Linux backed by TPM 2.0

 ***Very important note:*** *Make a backup of your data.
-Any incompatibilities, or mistakes while following the procedures in this guide, could lead to irrevertible data loss!*
+Any incompatibilities or mistakes while following the procedures in this guide could lead to irreversible data loss!*

 # Introduction